litterbox-sf-wdi-18/angular/readme.md

 ###etc

 There are many more directives.
 For now, know that they exist and why they may be useful.
-Beyond that rely on referencing the documentation.
+Beyond that, reference the documentation.
 You can find a comprehensive list [here](https://docs.angularjs.org/api/ng/directive).
-Learning them in depth will only come with building.
+By now you should know that memorizing each by heart is a fruitless exercise.

 ###Challenge